89109, Las Vegas

 Las Vegas has one major airport, the McCarran International Airport (LAS).
 There are multiple options for getting into town via car rental, metro bus lines, taxis, airport and hotel shuttles, rideshare companies, and limos.
 These all service the airport and can get you to your vacation rental.

 Getting around town?
 Utilize free hotel shuttles to take you up and down the strip, take a taxi or rideshare, or take it all in on foot.
 If you want to visit the Hoover Dam, it is best to rent a car, as it's rather far, but worth the trip.

 Las Vegas has around 2,750 vacation accommodation options to choose from.
-House rentals rentals make up close to half of vacation rentals with an average nightly price of $325 for around 2,500 sq ft.
-These can typically accommodate 6-8 people making it a good option for a larger groups or families.
-Condos/Apartments make up the rest of vacation rentals with an average price of $150 per night for 1000 sq ft.
-Whatever your're looking for, there are plenty of options in Las Vegas to choose your next vacation rental.
+House rentals make up close to half of vacation rentals with an average nightly price of $325 for around 2,500 square feet.
+These can typically accommodate 6-8 people making it a good option for larger groups or families.
+Condos/Apartments make up the rest of vacation rentals with an average price of $150 per night for 1000 square feet.
+Whatever you're looking for, there are plenty of options in Las Vegas to choose your next vacation rental.